mplesser/azcamtool/README.md

-# azcamtool
+# azcam-tool

-This National Instruments LabVIEW program is a GUI frontend to an *azcamserver* application.
+This *azcam* extension implements a National Instruments LabVIEW GUI frontend to an *azcamserver* application.
 It connects to *azcamserver* using the socket interface and controls the acquisition of images.

 It is used for laboratory image acquisition as well as astronomical observing.